Education

 Paul Hamlyn Foundation – Arts-based Learning Fund

 Grants of up to £400,000 for charities, community organisations, social enterprises and not-for-profit companies active in the arts.
 One of its three themes is Education & learning through the arts.
 Applicants must be working in partnership with schools or other formal education settings.
 Explore and Test grants of up to £60,000 for up to two years are designed to help explore and test new approaches.
-More and Better grants of up to £400,000 for up to four years is intended to help organisations to deliver more effective arts-based learning.
-Pre-application access support and a bursary of up to £500 is available to help groups apply.
+More and Better grants of up to £400,000 for up to four years are intended to help organisations deliver more effective arts-based learning.
+Pre-application access support and a bursary of up to £500 are available to help groups apply.

 The Steel Charitable Trust